FLAMIXSOFTWARE/b24-lead/README.md

 #### Module domains:

 * lead - Website Integration (Default);
-* leadwp - Integration with WordPress site
-* leadopencart - Integration with a store on OpenCart
 * leadframework - Integration with frameworks: Laravel, Symfony, Zend and Yii
-* leadbitrix - Integration with a store on Bitrix
-* leadwoocommerce - Integration with a store on WooCommerce
-* leadmagento - Integration with a store on Magento
-* leadshopify - Integration with a store on Shopify

 ## SmartUTM